 Microsoft Dynamics CRM 2016 supported configurations

 This section describes the supported network, domain, and server configurations for Microsoft Dynamics CRM, which supports multiple domains in either a native- or interim-mode environment.

 The Active Directory requirements are as follows:

-The Active Directory domain where the Microsoft Dynamics CRM Server 2011 is located must run in Windows 2000 native, Windows Server 2003 interim, Windows Server 2003 native, or any Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 domain modes.
+The Active Directory domain where a Microsoft Dynamics CRM Server 2013 role is located must run in Windows Server 2003 interim, Windows Server 2003 native, or any Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 domain modes.

 The Microsoft Dynamics CRM security groups (PrivUserGroup, SQLAccessGroup, ReportingGroup, and PrivReportingGroup) must be in the same domain as the computer that is running Microsoft Dynamics CRM.
 These security groups can be located in the same organizational unit (OU) or in different OUs.
-To use security groups that are located in different OUs, you must install Microsoft Dynamics CRM Server 2011 by using an XML configuration file and specify the correct distinguished name for each pre-existing security group within the <Groups> element.
-For more information see Sample server XML configuration file for installing with pre-created groups in the Installing Guide.
+To use security groups that are located in different OUs, you must install Microsoft Dynamics CRM Server 2013 by using an XML configuration file and specify the correct distinguished name for each pre-existing security group within the <Groups> element.
+More information: Sample server XML configuration file for installing with pre-created groups

-Important Direct user account membership to the Microsoft Dynamics CRM privusergroup security group is required and group membership nesting under privusergroup currently is not supported.
+Warning Direct user account membership in the Microsoft Dynamics CRM privusergroup security group is required and group membership nesting under privusergroup currently is not supported.
+Granting membership to privusergroup through another security group can cause system-wide failures in the CRM web application and reporting features.
 For example, if you add a security group named mycrmprivgroupusers to privusergroup, members of mycrmprivgroupusers will not resolve as privusergroup members.
-This includes the CRMAppPool or the SQL Server Reporting Services service identities, which if granted membership to privusergroup through another security group, can cause system-wide failures in the Microsoft Dynamics CRM web application and reporting features.
+This includes the CRMAppPool or the SQL Server Reporting Services service identities.

 For users who access Microsoft Dynamics CRM from another domain and are not using claims-based authentication, a one-way trust must exist in which the domain where the Microsoft Dynamics CRM Server is located trusts the domain where the users are located.

-For users who access Microsoft Dynamics CRM from another forest and are not using claims-based authentication, a two-way trust must exist between the forests.
+Important To add users to Microsoft Dynamics CRM that are not authenticated by using claims-based authentication, a two-way forest trust is required.